Wizard101: Arc 4 (Karamelle, Lemuria, Novus, and Wallaru)

 In the aftermath of the Empyrea events, the Cabal invites the Wizard for a peace summit in Karamelle.
 The summit aims to unite various factions under the leadership of the enigmatic Old One.
 However, things turn dark when a mysterious Cavity swallows the Old One.
 The other Cabal members blame the Wizard for the appearance of these Cavities.
 As the story unfolds, the Wizard discovers that the "Nothing"—the same entity Sybil warned about—is behind these Cavities.
 The Nothing communicates with us through combat, taking the form of the Aberrant Paradox.

 Having defeated the Aberrant Paradox, the Nothing assumes the guise of the Old One.
 It expresses curiosity about our world, and the Spiral, and seeks to understand more.
 The original Old One had constructed Lemuria using fragments from other worlds, using a powerful device called the world synthesizer.
 This device was locked away in the Arcanum.
 The Wizard's mission becomes clear: find the world synthesizer and prevent it from destroying the Spiral.
 Along this journey, the Nothing, now named Dasein, grapples with the concept of goodness.
 The Wizard encounters Heroes who play pivotal roles.
 Ultimately, the Wizard locates the world synthesizer, but the Heroes intend to reshape Lemuria in their image.
 A climactic battle ensues, and Dasein sacrifices itself by merging with the synthesizer to prevent its destructive activation.
 We return the device to the Arcanum, where it is destroyed.

 Dasein's sacrifice transforms it into a new world—Novus.
 Shards of Novus appear across various Spiral worlds.
 Four powerful civilizations—Valencia, Monquista, Marleybone, and Polaris—have already discovered these shards.
 Each shard reflects the cultural essence of its respective world.
 Dasein possesses the ability to grant desires, but each civilization seeks something different.
 Amidst this, the Cabal, including a mysterious member known as the Manticore, tries to manipulate Dasein to restore the First World.
 The Wizard confronts the Manticore's vision of paradise, the Aeon of Atavus, and defeats it.
 Dasein grows disillusioned with the conflicting desires of others and rejects the Spiral, reverting to Nothing.
 The Spiral blames the Wizard for their alliance with Dasein.

+The Wizard travels to the Outback-inspired world of Wallaru, becoming involved in its local conflicts and travels through places such as Hope Springs, the Outback, Wobbegong Territory, and the Dreaming.
+Along the way, the Wizard encounters Freddie Kroaker whose actions create problems for Wallaru and its people.
+As the Wizard explores the world, they learn about Wallaru's connection to the Dreaming while confronting dangerous creatures, rival groups, and conflicts caused by greed and the desire for power.
+These experiences also help Dasein continue developing his identity and understanding his responsibility within the Spiral.
+Eventually, the Wizard helps overcome the major threats facing Wallaru so the summit can finally take place.
+The story concludes with Dasein hosting the summit where representatives from different worlds gather to settle their disagreements and discuss the future of the Spiral.